Rhodes sailing holidays

 An incessant swell will penetrate in NE – SE winds, otherwise allround shelter.

-Catamaran and motor yacht at anchor in the cosy St Paulus bay, seen from the citadel, looking South.
+Catamaran and motor yacht at anchor in the cosy St Paulus bay, seen from the citadel, looking south.

 The bay of St Paul(us) with sailing yachts at anchor, Lindos' acropolis and old town from above from NNE.
 Note, the narrow entrance to the enclosed St Paul bay.